Carbon-Farm-Network/Requirements-Doc/Events2.md

 ## Correct event

 Put an icon (find one?) .... or do this in edit and if qty is changed, do a - and a + ????
 Let's discuss, and I'll ask the CFN.

-This is a **lower priority** for now.
+Note: The edit and correct event could possibly be done in the same modal.

 ## Add event